SailajaSelvam/Accident-Reporting-System-IoT-Android-Firebase-/README.md

 # Accident-Reporting-System-(IoT-Android-Firebase)

-Proposes an IoT-based Accident Reporting System that uses sensors and wireless communication to automatically detect and report road accidents in real-time.
+Proposes an IoT-based Accident Reporting System in level 5 that uses sensors and wireless communication to automatically detect and report road accidents in real-time.

 ## Features